-State of Massachusetts Task Force A "Lockdown Only" response to an Active Shooter No Longer meets Government Recommendations Alice Training Institute 3613 Reserve Commons Drive Medina, OH 44256 www.AliceTraining.com File: 3132 State of Massachusetts (11.2014)
+State of Massachusetts Task Force A "Lockdown Only" response to an Active Shooter No Longer meets Government Recommendations ALICE Training Institute 3613 Reserve Commons Drive Medina, OH 44256 www.alicetraining.com File: 3132 State of Massachusetts (10.2015)

-State of Massachusetts Task Force - Governor Patrick Massachusetts Task Force on School Safety & Security (2014) Agency Participants in Authoring this Document - Secretary of Public Safety - Secretary of Education - Secretary of Health & Human Services - Massachusetts State Police (Lt Colonel Amodeo) - Massachusetts Teacher Association (Jean Fay) See what this government Agency recommends for Active Shooter response.
-Findings In its 2007 publication, The US Department of Education's guidance for active shooters response was limited to lockdown.
-The 2013 edition expands the guidance to include multiple options that go beyond lockdown including Run, Hide or Fight.
-It also recognizes that staff and students may have to use more than one option and that the decision to do so should be made using their own judgment.
-Background On June 18, 2013, Vice President Biden released new guidelines for school safety that align and build upon years of emergency planning work by the Federal government.
-This guide incorporates lessons learned from recent incidents, and responds to the needs and concerns voiced by stakeholders following the recent shootings in Newtown, CT.
+State of Massachusetts Task Force - Governor Patrick • Massachusetts Task Force on School Safety & Security (2014) Agency Participants in Authoring this Document - Secretary of Public Safety - Secretary of Education - Secretary of Health & Human Services - Massachusetts State Police (Lt Colonel Amodeo) - Massachusetts Teacher Association (Jean Fay) See what this government Agency recommends for Active Shooter response.
+Findings Included in the Massachusetts Task Force Report on School Safety and Security recommendations to the Governor is the concept that Lockdown is no longer a stand-alone strategy to secure in place.
+The Task Force's new recommendations specifically list ALICE Training as a response to the event of a violent threat.
+Background In 2014, Governor Deval Patrick signed Executive Order 548 establishing a task force on school safety.
+This task force held meetings throughout the Commonwealth and heard from teachers, superintendents, parents, students and law enforcement experts who presented research and best practices on active shooter response.
+Included is a recommendation that specifically includes ALICE.
 Specifically Recommends ALICE "Depending on the situation, there are several ways to enhance a lockdown to empower individuals to take common sense actions critical to their safety.
 These may include: 1) barricading the door using available furniture and other objects; 2) distracting or countering the assailant, and 3) self-evacuation.
 These actions are often based on the response strategies of Alert - Lockdown - Inform - Counter - Evacuate (ALICE).
 Any enhanced lockdown requires proper training and practice for all staff and students and educating parents on its benefits."
-[Page 16]

-Is your School exercising an appropriate "Standard of Care" in its "Duty to Protect" staff and students?
+[Page 16] Is your School exercising an appropriate "Standard of Care" in its "Duty to Protect" staff and students?
 Schools: A Duty to Protect Since Jefferson founded public education for the citizens of the United States, schools have been charged with the safety of children in their care - a duty to protect.
 Teachers and administrators have a responsibility to anticipate potential dangers and to take precautions to protect their students from those dangers.
 What is the Standard of Care?